harshilp24/Hacktoberfest_2021/README.md

 Getting Started
 Add your name to the CONTRIBUTORS.md file using following model
 Name: [YOUR NAME](Github Link)

-Place: city you belong to
+Place: city you belong to,
 Contribution : Issues/Update/New Feature
 About: Short Intro (Optional)
 Support